 About Arts Access Aotearoa

-Arts Access Aotearoa | Putanga Toi ki Aotearoa’s purpose is to increase access to the arts for people who experience barriers to participation as artists, performers, audience members, and gallery and museum visitors.
+Arts Access Aotearoa | Putanga Toi ki Aotearoa works in partnership to increase access to the arts for people in Aotearoa who experience barriers to participation as artists, performers, writers, audience members, and gallery and museum visitors.
 It does this by working in the disability, mental health and Deaf communities, and through a network of community arts organisations called creative spaces.

 Read about Arts Access Aotearoa's areas of work and what we do